Incident Types

 3. Click Save.

-Note: In order to disable an Incident Type, any child types must also be disabled.
+Note: In order to disable an Incident Type, you must also disable any child types.

 Set Incident Types on Incidents